 - Individuals with most common symptoms of Fanconi anemia (regardless of family history).

 Confirmation of a clinical diagnosis through genetic testing of Fanconi anemia can allow for genetic counseling and may direct medical management.

 Figure 1: Schematic presentation of the Fanconi anemia DNA repair pathway: DNA damage activates Fanconi anemia complex which includes the Fanconi anemia-associated proteins FANCA, FANCB, FANCE, FANCF, FANCG and subsequently FANCL.
 FANCL is a ubiquitin ligase and it ubiquitinate FANCD2 and FANCI.
 This FANCD2/FANCI ubiquitinated/activated complex further activates “DNA repair proteins” associated with Fanconi anemia: BRCA2, RAD51, BRCA1, NBS1 and PCNA, subsequently leading to DNA repair.

-Table 1.
-Overview of the genes in CENTOGENE´s Fanconi anemia panel
+Overview of genes included in Fanconi anemia panel

 Allogeneic hematopoietic stem cell transplant is the only curative treatment for patients with Fanconi anemia20.
 However, alternative treatments are beneficial and include administration of oral androgens (improvement of blood counts in 50% of FA-patients), administration of G-CSF (granulocyte-colony stimulating factor), and others20.